 Entry to Sagrada Familia is timed, and tickets sell out quickly.
-Definitely buy your ticket online in advance.
+Definitely buy your skip the line ticket online in advance.
 Try to reserve a slot for the late afternoon when the sun flows in through the stained glass windows.

 READ: 25 Landmarks in Spain